enowars/docs/docs/service/checker/checker.md

 # Checker Development

-> This page is still under construction.

 To learn how the checker fits into the overall repository structure, please review the [Getting Started Page](../../getting-started).
+For more information on testing your checker and integrating it as part of the CI process, please review the [Testing Page](testing.md).
+You can find information on the [available libraries](#libraries) for implementing your checker at the end of the page.

 ## General Architecture and Core Concepts